dmfay/massive-js/README.md

 ### A Brief Example

 Let's say we have a database for a software testing application.
 This database contains a `tests` table and an `issues` table, where one test may have many issues.
 In a separate `auth` schema, it contains a `users` table referenced by the others to represent a user running a test and discovering issues.
-There is a `test_stats` view which calculates statistics on aggregate issue information for individual tests; and there is a `copy_tests` function which clones a test for reuse.
+There is a `test_stats` view which calculates statistics on aggregate issue information for individual tests, and a `user_tests` view which returns all users with their associated tests; and there is a `copy_tests` function which clones a test for reuse.

 Our testing application can leverage the API Massive builds for almost everything it needs to do, but there is one feature that we haven't been able to integrate as a database function yet: the ability to, in one call, clear a test's issues and update its status to signify that it has been restarted.
 Eventually, we'll get there, but for now it's a SQL script in our application's `/db` directory, `resetTest.sql`.